justaboredkid/sacred-tui/README.md

 Moves the the camera inside stage.
 This way you can have objects that are bigger than the terminal and it will still be able to render.

-### Camera.render(multi=False)
+### Camera.render()

 Renders (or print, if you prefer) all the objects added.
 Note that it prints in the order of the added objects, so each object goes on top of other objects in the order of the objects added.

-The `multi` argument allows multi-thread rendering. *This is still work in progress.*
+~~The `multi` argument allows multi-thread rendering. *This is still work in progress.*~~
+`multi` has been removed since V0.2.1

 ## sacred.TooLarge(Exception)
-Error raised when the objects that are added are bigger than the width of the terminal itself.
+Error raised when the objects that are added are bigger than the width of the Stage itself.

-So if you do this in a 80x24 terminal:
+So if you do this in a 80x24 stage:
 ```
 scene.box(0, 0, 500, 500)
 scene.render()